From faking "normal'' to

 Passing as neurotypical

-Hi, I'm Mary Pasciak, ADHD and autism coach, proud mom, former investigative reporter, and recovering faker of "normal."
+Hi, I'm Mary Pasciak, beach lover, ADHD and autism coach, proud mom, former investigative reporter, and recovering faker of "normal."

-Most of my life, nobody would have suspected I had ADHD.
+Most of my life, nobody would have suspected I was autistic or ADHD.

 It wasn't until recently that I realized I had built accommodations into my life without knowing it: